High court

 In common law countries, mainly those in the former British Empire, the high court is often the superior trial court, and has plenary original jurisdiction, with lower courts (such as district courts or magistrates' courts) having limited jurisdiction; often, the high court tries the most serious offences such as murder, rape, and terrorism.
+The Tokyo High Court of Japan is an example of such a body, hearing appeals from district courts (the general trial courts).

 Additionally, a high court may serve as an intermediate appellate body before appeal to a supreme or constitutional court.
 Some jurisdictions, especially federations, may have multiple high courts each with jurisdiction over a particular region.
 One notable exception is the High Court of Australia, which has both original and appellate jurisdiction in addition to performing constitutional court-like functions.
 The tasks of a typical Commonwealth high court are handled by the state supreme courts and the Federal Court.

 List of high courts

 Alphabetically by name of associated country: